Dooders/Fizicks/README.md

 # Fizicks
-A stripped down implementation of pymunk
+A state-based physics model in python